first megalithic monuments were built by early farmers, tribes of neolithic cattle

 Christian cross which is lit by floodlights at night.
 Loughcrew has three distinct peaks and many cruciform chambers.
 And at the Boyne Valley, the triple spiral as mentioned above is the key signature.

-The use of the cross symbol needs to be examined in relation to Irish sites.
+The use of the cross as a symbol needs to be examined in relation to Irish sites.

 Not many academic researchers have ever taken this subject on and given